-To cut short, the photos via the normal mode, high res, and Pro mode are quite good and can be of professional level.
+To cut it short, the photos via the normal mode, high res, and Pro mode are quite good and can be of professional level.
 But the macro shots are nothing to brag about.
-Moreover, the portrait shots are hit and miss.
+Moreover, the portrait shots are hit-and-miss.
 If the lighting conditions are good then it will do a decent job however it’s the software AI that saves the image from deleting.

 The best upgrade from Moto G10 Power is in the camera and video department.
 Moto G51 has a far better focus and colors, dynamic range, and white balance are quite well managed too.
 But due to the less polished camera app, the 60 fps video stutters a bit.

-We hope Moto fine-tunes their camera app as the camera hardware is more than capable but the camera UI spoils the fun.
+We hope Moto fine-tunes its camera app as the camera hardware is more than capable but the camera UI spoils the fun.

 Hence in terms of the camera (photo/video), we would give it 3.5/5.